jsantoro10/jsantoro10.github.io/_cases/nycbest.md

       caption: Layout of existing pet adoption site
       rounded: true
   list: true
+  after: Existing sites are often cluttered, overwhelming to skim, and involve multiple clicks to find the adoptable pet profiles.
+In addition, most sites are not optimized for mobile and fail to consider the needs of users on the go.
   solution:
     title: Redesigning the adoption flow
     description:
-      - paragraph: My pain points with cluttered, overwhelming pet adoption sites led me to to design a responsive website for a local pet adoption organization.
-Let’s call it NYC’s Best, a no-kill animal shelter with three locations in New York City.
+      - paragraph: My pain points with these sites led me to to create a modernized, responsive site for a pet adoption organization.
+      - paragraph: I named it NYC’s Best, a no-kill animal shelter with three locations in New York City.
 They are dedicated to rescuing, rehabilitating, and finding forever homes for homeless and abandoned cats, dogs, and rabbits.
-      - paragraph: “We’d like to help our patrons through the pet-finding process by **providing search options that mirror their own criteria.**”
-        quote: true
-      - paragraph: To stand out in the market, I aimed to design a user-friendly, responsive website that features **clear navigation** and **an efficient search and adoption process**.
+      - paragraph: An overwhelming majority of adoption sites are outdated and inefficient.
+To stand out in the market, I aimed to design a sleek, user-friendly, responsive website that features **clear navigation** and an **efficient search and adoption process**.
 Above all, I wanted it to be a positive experience that reflects the *excitement* of starting a new chapter in your life.
 research:
   description:
+    - >
-    - I began with secondary research on what criteria potential adopters use to search for a new pet.
-I learned that the criteria used varies between cat adopters and dog adopters. **Personality and behavior ranked highest for cat adopters**, while **dog adopters prioritized physical characteristics**, such as breed.
+      I began with secondary research (Internet searches, articles) on what criteria potential adopters use to search for a new pet.
+I learned that the criteria used varies between cat adopters and dog adopters.
+       - Personality and behavior ranked highest for cat adopters.
+       - Dog adopters prioritized physical characteristics, such as breed.
     - Of the eight individuals I interviewed, I found that **meeting the pet in person was the ultimate deciding factor**, even for those who had already had their heart set on that specific pet prior to coming to the shelter.
     - "I created two personas based on these findings: **the dog adopter** and **cat adopter**."
   personas: